sul-dlss/rialto-airflow/README.md

 done
 ```

-4. The harvest DAG requires a CSV file of authors from rialto-orgs to be available.
-The publish_orcid_to_reports DAG requires a CSV of active authors.
-These files are not yet automatically available, so to set up locally, download the file at
+4. The harvest DAG requires a CSV file of authors (authors.csv) from rialto-orgs to be available on the filesystem.
+A version of this file is available on the rialto-orgs VM at `/rialto-data/authors.csv` or at https://sul-rialto-stage.stanford.edu/authors?action=index&commit=Search&controller=authors&format=csv&orcid_filter=&q=&only_active=false.

-https://sul-rialto-stage.stanford.edu/authors?action=index&commit=Search&controller=authors&format=csv&orcid_filter=&q=.
-The `authors_active.csv` file is not available via the UI but can be obtained from the stage server at `/rialto-data/authors_active.csv`.
+The publish_orcid_to_reports DAG requires a CSV of active authors (active_authors.csv).
+A version of this file is available on the rialto-orgs VM at `/rialto-data/active_authors.csv` or at https://sul-rialto-stage.stanford.edu/authors?action=index&commit=Search&controller=authors&format=csv&orcid_filter=&q=

 Put the `authors.csv` and `authors_active.csv` file in the `data/` directory.

 5. Bring up containers.